ChrysMan/Computer-Organization-TUC-2022/README.md

 # computer-architecture-2022
-Full project of the subject Computer Architecture in TUC
+Full project of the semester course Computer Architecture in TUC

 Subject of first project: Single circuit processor design